David Montgomery Player Prop Bets for NFL Week 12 | Chicago vs. Detroit 11/25/2021

 Matchup vs. Detroit

-- Against the Lions, Montgomery's 75.4 rushing yards per game over his five career matchups are 2.1 fewer than his over/under in Thursday's game.
+- Montgomery's 75.4 rushing yards per game in his five career matchups against the Lions are 2.1 fewer yards than his over/under in Thursday's game.

-- Montgomery has had a rushing touchdown in two games versus the Lions, and had multiple TDs in both of those games.
+- Montgomery has had a rushing touchdown in two matchups against the Lions, and had multiple TDs in both of those games.

 - Montgomery will go up against a Lions squad that allows 140.5 rushing yards per game and is the NFL's 31st-ranked rush defense.